Lekhamm/BOB-Project/README.md

 -Detailed user profiles featuring profile pictures and bios -Dynamic news feed showcasing updates from friends -Post creation and deletion capabilities
--Ability to like and comment on posts
--Follow functionality to stay updated with friends' posts -Unfollow feature for managing connections -User-friendly search functionality
+-Ability to like and comment on posts and number of comments and likes are displayed -Follow functionality to stay updated with friends' posts -Unfollow feature for managing connections -User-friendly search functionality